Hanwant/madigan/README.md

 - Convolutional Neural Networks (CNNs)

 ## Usage
+See the default config file at madigan/config.yaml for a template <br>
 Given a config file conf.yaml, from the project base directory:
   ```bash
   python madigan/train.py /path/to/conf.yaml -nsteps 1000000